 The best smartwatch with a camera is the Zeblaze Thor 6.
 This smartwatch has two 5MB cameras, one for selfies and the other facing sideways.
 It’s a powerful device that runs a full version of Android 10 and claims to replace a smartphone; see my full review below to find out if it lives up to this.

 I’ll also share a few other devices from the Zeblaze range that you might like and explain why there is a lack of good smartwatches with cameras.

 If you look at the specs of the best smartwatches on the market right now from the likes of Samsung, Apple, Garmin, and Fitbit, you’ll notice that none of them have a built-in camera.

 Instead, most manufacturers have adopted a remote shutter feature.
-This allows you to use your watch to trigger the camera on your phone, it’s a great alternative to the traditional timer feature which doesn’t always get the best results.
+This allows you to use your watch to trigger the camera on your phone; it’s a great alternative to the standard timer feature, which doesn’t always get the best results.

 This feature can vary between devices.
 Cheap smartwatches tend to have a simple shutter button and nothing else.
 However, more premium watches like the Samsung Galaxy Watch 3 and the Apple Watch 6 will give you a live view of the camera on your watch and let you cycle through settings such as the flash and timers from the watch itself.

 You will find some smartwatches with cameras on Amazon with brands like Padgene and iFuntecky, but for the most part, these are very poor, and the cameras are low resolution.

 One brand seems to be doing some good smartwatches with built-in cameras, and that’s Zeblaze; see our breakdown of their devices below.